jcfranco/dev-summit-2021-customizing-widgets/slides/index.md

 # Part II: Views

 - Presentation of the Widget
+  - DOM structure
-- Uses ViewModel APIs to render the UI
+- Use ViewModel APIs to render the UI
 - View-specific logic resides here
 - Extend `esri/widgets/Widget`